Skip to main content

 A common pitfall is viewing hormonal health through the lens of a single deficiency.
 You might feel fatigued and assume low testosterone is the sole culprit.
 The body’s systems, however, are deeply interconnected.
 Administering testosterone without a complete clinical picture ignores the role of its conversion to estrogen via the aromatase enzyme.

 Estrogen in men is essential for cognitive function, bone density, and cardiovascular health.
-By adding a high dose of external testosterone, you can also create an excess of estrogen, leading to like water retention or breast tissue development (gynecomastia).
+By adding a high dose of external testosterone, you can also create an excess of estrogen, leading to side effects like water retention or breast tissue development (gynecomastia).
 Conversely, if you incorrectly use a substance to block this conversion, you risk driving estrogen to dangerously low levels, creating an entirely new set of problems.

 Your body’s hormonal system is a self-regulating network, and introducing external inputs without clinical oversight can silence its natural production mechanisms.